-The ACHI Membership Committee will review your application, recommend the suitability and and membership level to the ACHI Council for approval.
-You will be notified of the result of your membership application within one month.
+The ACHI Membership Committee will review your application, recommend the suitability and membership level to the ACHI Council for approval.
+You will be notified of the result of your membership application within two months.

 To apply for combined membership of the College and the Health Informatics Society of Australia (HISA), you have two options:

-- Choose either the FACHI or MACHI level of membership on the HISA web site, complete their registration process and make payment then download and complete the Membership Application Form and e-mail to Applications@ACHI.org.au.
-Note: If your membership application for the College is not approved, you will be notified and the ACHI component of your combined membership fee will be refunded.
-You will remain a HISA ordinary member.
+- Note: If your membership application for the College is not approved, you will be notified and the ACHI component of your combined membership fee will be refunded.
+You will remain a HISA ordinary member

 How to Apply for Student Membership

 The College has free membership for Students who are currently enrolled in a Health Informaticsrelated subject or study program and are aiming to build capacity for contribution to the field of Health Informatics, through continuing learning and development in the profession.